This software helps users organize and analyze data and inspires youth to enter the field of analytics.

 In 2020 two undergraduate students built a data visualization, Web-based software program over the course of 10 weeks called SimpleChartsRI.
 Matthew Spaulding ’20 designed the basic program (assisted by Samantha Palacio ’21).
 Rising senior Sean Khang enhanced its usability and functionality in 2021.

-Data visualization is the physical act of taking raw, unorganized data and putting it into a visual format – maps, charts, graphs, etc. The power of visual data is that it’s easier for the human mind to interpret and draw conclusions from.
+What does a data visualization program do?
+Data visualization is the physical act of taking raw, unorganized data and putting it into a visual format – maps, charts, graphs, etc. The power of this tool is that it’s easier for the human mind to interpret.

 RIC Assistant Professor of Computer Science and Information Systems Sally Hamouda is leading the SimpleChartsRI project, which was funded by a $500,000 National Science Foundation (NSF) grant.
-Institutional lead on the grant is RIC Associate Professor of Biology Anabela Maia.
+The institutional lead on the grant is RIC Associate Professor of Biology Anabela Maia.